 Members of the Nepalese, Somali and Tamil communities have experienced severe loss and disruption of their lives due to war, civil unrest and natural disaster in their countries of origin, followed by the traumatic experience of flight and then the stress caused by the asylum process and difficulties adapting to new language and cultural settings.
 The project will assist community groups in developing activities to support the mental health and wellbeing in a culturally sensitive and non stigmatising way.
 The community groups will deliver coping and adaptive skills support and training to enable members to better manage their progress towards becoming active citizens.

 In addition to the above mentioned community groups we will also explore the potential of including other community groups in similar position.
-We developed a partnership with the Network of Eritrean Women.
-Early August The Network of Eritrean Women received a National Lottery Awards for All for £10,000.
+At the end of 2017, The Network of Eritrean Women received a National Lottery Awards for All for £10,000 and joined the project as a partner.

 Active Lives, Healthy Minds(ALHM) follows on from a previous three year ROTA project called “Healthy Mobilised and BAME” which worked from a baseline whereby service users were engaged and made aware of mental health issues in year one, to building skills and development through year one, two and three to a position where they were more content with their life from their own perspective.
 The positive outcomes from Healthy Mobilised and BAME and the lessons learnt and tools developed formed the basis of ALHM.